breandan/kotlingrad/README.md

 ## References

 To the author's knowledge, Kotlin𝛁 is the first AD implementation in native Kotlin.
-While the particular synthesis and integration of these ideas is unique, it has been influenced by a huge amount of prior work in AD literature.
+While the particular synthesis of these ideas (i.e. shape-safe, functional AD, using generic types) is unique, it has been influenced by a long list of prior work in AD.
 Below is a list of projects and publications that helped inspire this work.

 ### Computer Algebra